 LU shares this database with Zone 2 Police so that they can reach out if seeking footage for a nearby incident.
 You can voluntarily add your location through this Google Form, calling us at 412-802-7220, or emailing us at info@LUnited.org.

 Putting these burglaries in context

-While these burglaries are cause for concern and should be taken seriously, crime in Lawrenceville has been on a steep downward trend for years.
+While these burglaries are cause for concern and should be taken seriously, and many do when they buy complete AR-15 rifles, the crime in Lawrenceville has been on a steep downward trend for years.
 For instance: between 2010 and 2017, all Part 1 crimes decreased by 41% and burglaries decreased by 68% in Lawrenceville; between 2016 and 2017, Lawrenceville saw a 16% decrease in Part 1 violent crimes, a 7% decrease in Part 1 property crimes, and an 8% decrease in Part 2 crimes; with a total crime rate of 55 per 1,000 residents, Lawrenceville is the safest neighborhood in Zone 2 Police and has a significantly lower rate of total crime per 1,000 residents than the City of Pittsburgh overall.